 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Shake gently before use.
+Use a specially marked dropper or spoon to measure your medicine.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
+Measure the solution and dilute just before use in at least 2 ounces of milk, tomato or fruit juice, water, or soup.
+Do not mix with caffeinated drinks or apple juice.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine except on the advice of your doctor or health care professional.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children as young as 5 years for selected conditions, precautions do apply.
+While this medicine may be prescribed for children as young as 5 years of age for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?Do not take this medicine with any of the following medications: